Much Ado About Nothing: Film

-The first sound version in English released to cinemas was the highly acclaimed 1993 film by Kenneth Branagh.
+The first sound version in English released to cinemas was the 1993 film by Kenneth Branagh.
 It starred Branagh as Benedick, Branagh's then-wife Emma Thompson as Beatrice, Denzel Washington as Don Pedro, Keanu Reeves as Don John, Richard Briers as Leonato, Michael Keaton as Dogberry, Robert Sean Leonard as Claudio, Imelda Staunton as Margaret, and Kate Beckinsale in her film debut as Hero.

-The 2001 Hindi film Dil Chahta Hai is a loose adaptation of the play.

-In 2011, Joss Whedon completed filming of an adaptation, released in June 2013.
+In 2011, Joss Whedon completed filming an adaptation, which was released in June 2013.
 The cast includes Amy Acker as Beatrice, Alexis Denisof as Benedick, Nathan Fillion as Dogberry, Clark Gregg as Leonato, Reed Diamond as Don Pedro, Fran Kranz as Claudio, Jillian Morgese as Hero, Sean Maher as Don John, Spencer Treat Clark as Borachio, Riki Lindhome as Conrade, Ashley Johnson as Margaret, Tom Lenk as Verges, and Romy Rosemont as the sexton.
 Whedon's adaptation is a contemporary revision with an Italian-mafia theme.

 In 2012 a filmed version of the live 2011 performance at The Globe was released to cinemas and on DVD.
 The same year, a filmed version of the 2011 performance at Wyndham's Theatre was made available for download or streaming on the Digital Theatre website.

-In 2015, a modern movie version of this play was created by Owen Drake entitled Messina High, starring Faye Reagan.
+The 2023 romantic comedy Anyone but You, directed by Will Gluck and co-written by Ilana Wolpert, is a loose adaptation principally set in contemporary Australia.
+It stars Sydney Sweeney and Glen Powell as analogues of Beatrice and Benedick.